 Before we get to how to hide the cable box, I need to give you the backstory on this space.
 My 1-car garage turned family room has some hidden features, which started out as problem areas.
-On one side we had an electrical box and on the other we had a weird little door that opens into to some storage space which is actually under our stairs and houses some water pipes.
+On one side we had an electrical box and on the other, we had a weird little door that opens into some storage space which is actually under our stairs and houses some water pipes.
 We really weren’t sure how to cover this up but still be able to access them.

 So my husband’s cousin, Robert, who did a lot of the construction in our garage, came up with the idea of building the wall out on the left and adding a flat panel door, that opens with a push.
 I knew I wanted both sides to be symmetrical, so we decided we would do the same on the right side.